 No, the Pardon and Parole Board does not send notice that an application was received.
 Sending a packet certified mail is the only method to ensure that it was delivered.
 Case managers notify inmates of a Stage II hearing date.

 The application will not be processed until it is complete.
-If the application is not complete, the applicant will be notified about the missing information, along with a deadline to provide the missing information.
+If the application is incomplete, the applicant will be notified about the missing information, along with a deadline to provide the missing information.
+Additional letters will not be sent to remind the applicant of the deadline or to confirm receipt of correspondence that does not include the missing information.

 Board Hearing